 The survey team was surprised at some positive responses about belonging: 58% of respondents agreed “I feel welcome to participate and to make my contribution to the presbytery,” and 56% agreed “I feel at ease in our presbytery.”
-From our analysis of the presbytery we expected these results might have been lower, and we suspect some selection bias may affect the questions (those who did not feel welcome may have chosen not to take the survey).
+From our analysis of the Presbytery we expected these results might have been lower, and we suspect some selection bias may affect the questions (those who did not feel welcome may have chosen not to take the survey).
 We also discovered that only 20% of respondents who identified as attending immigrant worshipping communities said they feel welcome.

 Perhaps more telling is the statement “I am heard, and my voice matters to the presbytery.”
 Less than half agreed (47%) and more than half (53%) either didn’t agree or didn’t know.